 Step 2: Apply tape securely

 Burnish the tape onto the wood paying particular attention to the edge.
-This will help reduce the chance of resin seeping underneath it and not making a clean edge on your charcuterie board.
+You want good contact to keep resin from seeping underneath.
+This makes a clean edge on your charcuterie board.

 Step 3: Measure resin